rokobo/Made-up-language-interpreter/README.md

 # MUPL interpreter using Racket
 This project has to do with MUPL (Made Up Programming Language).
 MUPL programs are written directly in Racket by using the constructors defined by the structs defined at the beginning of `MUPL_interpreter.rkt`.
+The project's goal is to learn about interpreters, language design, recursion, lexical scope, etc.
 ## MUPL syntax

 * If `s` is a Racket string, then `(var s)` is a MUPL expression (a variable use).